jhx646018057/Lidar-Obstacle-Detection/README.md

 # Lidar-Obstacle-Detection
 This project implements Lidar obstacle detection which filters, segments, and clusters real point cloud data to detect obstacles in a driving environment.
+Implemented segmentation using the 3D RANSAC algorithm from scratch and Eucleadian Clustering along with the KD-Tree algorithm from scratch rather than using PCD libraries to to detect car and trucks on a narrow street using Lidar.
+The detection pipeline follows  filtering, segmentation, clustering, and bounding boxes.

 ## Project Goal
 The goal of this project is to detect car and trucks on a narrow street using lidar data and points clouds.